nycmeshnet/nycmesh.net/content/blog/DOTArchive.md

 Holding the police accountable involves witnessing, recording and sharing footage of their actions.
 Inspired by the brave actions of Darnella Frazier, whose recording of George Floyd’s murder has sparked a global movement, I created a project with help from the NYC Mesh community to develop an archive of NYC traffic camera footage with the goal of making it easier for citizens to identify police misconduct.

-**If you experience or hear about a policing incident, you can use the archive [the archive](https://aaka.sh/projects/nyc_dot_camera_archive/) to check the camera footage at the corresponding intersection and time.**
+**If you experience or hear about a policing incident, you can use [the archive](https://aaka.sh/projects/nyc_dot_camera_archive/) to check the camera footage at the corresponding intersection and time.**

 ![NYC Alert](/img/blog/DOT_notify.jpg)